juancarlospaco/nimrun-action/README.md

 https://user-images.githubusercontent.com/1189414/207674682-c971f842-b4ef-42a3-81b2-62e1c378d5a4.mp4

-The bot will run the code on all Nim final versions from `1.0.0` to `devel`, finds at least 1 commit that fails and finds at least 1 commit that works, bisects commit-by-commit between that range of commits (FAILS..WORKS), re-builds Nim commit-by-commit and runs the code checking if it works, until it finds the specific commit that introduces the Bug.
+The bot will run the provided code on all Nim final versions from `1.0.0` to `devel`, then finds at least 1 commit that fails and finds at least 1 commit that works, bisects commit-by-commit between that range of commits (FAILS..WORKS), re-builds Nim commit-by-commit and runs the code checking if it works, until it finds 1 specific commit that introduces the Bug, it says who, when, why, link, and files with the bug, also reports debug info like output, IR (C/JS), AST, date/time/duration, compiled file size, commits near with link, commits per second, etc.

 Users can Bisect their own bugs, core devs get the commit that introduced the bug.

+**The reduced bug repro code sample should be as tiny and simple as possible for faster performance but must have asserts.**

 The Bot will match Github issue comments that first line starts with: